Product

 }

-Ahora, para la parte interesante.
+Ahora, la parte interesante.
 Haz una solicitud POST a:

 https://conversations.messagebird.com/v1/conversations/<conversationID>/messages para responder a la solicitud.